search-openmobilesearch

 Sum contributed to Political Party or Electoral Trust is allowed as deduction

-group Deduction of total amount paid through any mode other than cash
+Deduction of total amount paid through any mode other than cash

 Section 80IA